symbol/symbol-docs/source/getting-started/first-application.rst

 .. code-block:: bash

-   nem2-cli transaction mosaic --amount 99 --supply-mutable --divisibility 0 --duration 1000 --max-fee 2000000
+   nem2-cli transaction mosaic --amount 99 --supply-mutable --divisibility 0 --duration 1000 --max-fee 2000000 --sync

-2. Copy the MosaicId returned in the ``monitor confirmed`` tab after the transaction gets confirmed.
+2. After announcing the transaction, copy the MosaicId displayed in the terminal.

 .. code-block:: bash

-   ...
-MosaicId:7cdf3b117a3c40cc ...
+   The new mosaic id is: 7cdf3b117a3c40cc

 ******************
 Sending the ticket